spitschan/ShapeToolbox/doc/source/installation.rst

 Octave or Matlab
 ================

-|toolbox| was mainly developed on Ubuntu Linux using Octave 3.8.1 and
+|toolbox| was initially developed and tested on Ubuntu Linux using
+Octave 3.8.1 and Octave 4.0.0, later mostly using Matlab 9 (2016)
-Octave 4.0.0.
-Tested on XXXX.
-It should work with any reasonably up-to-date version of Octave or Matlab, but no guarantees.
+versions.
+It should work with a reasonably up-to-date version of Octave or Matlab, but no guarantees.

 ================
 Getting the code